-What was scheduled to be the 40th Anniversary of The Death Ride was cancelled in 2021 due to the Tamarack Fire.
-Look for the return of this iconic cycling event in 2022.
 The Death Ride started in 1978 when five guys decided to cycle the California Alps in one day, with just the support of friends and family following along in a vehicle.
-The event quickly grew to worldwide recognition in the cycling community, and is a sought-after event for those looking for a serious challenge.
+The event quickly grew to worldwide recognition in the cycling community and is a sought-after event for those looking for a serious challenge.

-Starting and finishing at Turtle Rock Park in Markleeville, Calif., the 103 mile course begins at 5:30 am and covers both sides of three mountain passes: Monitor Pass (Hwy 89), Ebbetts Pass (Hwy 4), and the Pacific Grade (Hwy 4).
+Starting and finishing at Turtle Rock Park in Markleeville, Calif., the 103-mile course begins at 5:30 am and covers both sides of three mountain passes: Monitor Pass (Hwy 89), Ebbetts Pass (Hwy 4), and the Pacific Grade (Hwy 4).
 The full course is not for the faint at heart!
-The course will be closed to traffic from Markleeville through all sections of climbing, with a turnaround point at Lake Alpine where participants will head back to the finish at Turtle Rock Park.
+The course will be closed to traffic from Markleeville through all climbing sections, with a turnaround point at Lake Alpine, where participants will head back to the finish at Turtle Rock Park.

-Those who complete all of the climbs and return to the finish line within the 13-hour timeframe may purchase the sought-after Death Ride® – Tour of the California Alps 40th Anniversary Finisher’s Jersey.
-All athletes, their families, and spectators are encouraged to join us at the finish line festival for food, photos, comaraderie and to visit our expo booths and sponsors.
+Those who complete all climbs and return to the finish line within the 13-hour timeframe may purchase the sought-after Death Ride® – Tour of the California Alps 40th Anniversary Finisher’s Jersey.
+All athletes, their families, and spectators are encouraged to join us at the finish line festival for food, photos, camaraderie, and to visit our expo booths and sponsors.

-The course route, water and rest stop locations are subject to change without notice.
-Road closures will be in effect from 5am – 4pm.
+The course route, water, and rest stop locations are subject to change without notice.
+Road closures will be in effect from 5 am – 4 pm.
 The 13-hour time limit ends at 6:30 pm, and all riders must be off the course by 7:00 pm.
 All cut-off times are strictly enforced.
-Segment cut-off times indicate the latest time that a rider will be allowed to begin each segment.
+Segment cut-off times indicate the latest time a rider will be allowed to begin each segment.
 Riders attempting to begin a segment after the cut-off time will not be allowed to proceed.